 Finally, we learned that NMT is useful for a wide range of activities beyond the localisation of product descriptions on the Amazon platform: it can prove useful for other tasks such as media analysis, e-Discovery, content moderation, understanding customer issues at contact centres, text-to-speech conversion, etc.

-3. Good NMT Needs A LOT of Data
+3. Good NMT Needs a Lot of Data

 The Hello World Conference also included research insights from university professors and PhDs.
 Postdoctoral Researcher Meriem Beloucif, who conducted research on Machine Translation from a Low-Resource Language Perspective, blew our minds.
 She proposed (and we agree!) that the key element for a translation to be useful lies in the semantics.
 Preserving meaning when reexpressing the message in the target language is what makes a translation useful.